mybahub/Fraud_analytics/README.md

   2) Autoencoder error which is the difference between the input and the output of the autoencoder vectors

-+ **Summarize Results** : combine the two unscale scores to get the final rank of records
++ **Summarize Results** : Assigned the fraud score for each property and further investigated 10 suspicious fraudulence.